MUTLeaks20/XXV-Rate-CFB/README.md

 ### Completed

 * Run calculations against all player stats (including height and weight).
-Basic filtering (team, position, chem, archtype, ovr).
+Basic filtering (team, position, chem, archtype, name, ovr).
 For height and weight, define max values, which will scale against your player data.
 * Basic .fan integration.
 Double click a player to open the players listing on cfb.fan.
 Left click one player than right click another to compare.
 * Moderm interface design styilzed to look and feel of game.